salhanyf/COMP249_A1/README.md

 until they enter a number between 1 and 5 inclusive (i.e invalid number will result in repeating the display of the main menu):<br>
 ![](images/main-menu.png)<br><br>
-I. Option 1: Prompt the store owner for his/her password.
+<p>&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; I. Option 1: Prompt the store owner for his/her password.
 (Make sure you have a constant variable containing the password “c249”.
 The store owner has a maximum of 3 attempts to enter the correct password.
-After the 3rd illegal entry, the main menu in Figure 1 is re- displayed again.
+After the 3rd illegal entry, the main menu in Figure 1 is re-
+displayed again.
 Additionally after this process is repeated 4 consecutive times (i.e. total failed attempts is 12 consecutive attempts by now), the program must display the following messages: “Program detected suspicious activities and will terminate immediately!”, then the program must exits.<br>
 If the correct password is entered (which will reset the counter of failed attempts), ask the owner how many appliances he/she wants to enter.
 Check that there is enough space in the store to add these many appliances.
-If so, add them; otherwise inform the owner of the maximum remaining places in the array.<br>
+If so, add them; otherwise inform the owner of the maximum remaining places in the array.<br></p>
-II.
+<p>&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; II.
 Option 2: Prompt the store owner for his/her password.
 (Still, password is “c249”).
 Again the store owner has 3 attempts to enter the correct password.
 However, after the 3rd illegal entry, the main menu in Figure 1 is simply re-displayed again (notice the different behaviour in that case from the previous one above).<br>
 Ask the user of the serial number of the appliance he/she wishes to update.
 If there is no object with that serial number in the array inventory, display a message indicating that and ask the user if he/she wishes to re-enter another serial number,